Nuvoola/oreilly-ai-nyc/README.md

 ## Obtain Lab Files

 The lab files are stored in a GitHub repo.
-Run the commands below in your the Juputer environment you have selected.
+Run the commands below in your the terminal of your Jupyter server.

-1. Open your favorite terminal
+1. Open the terminal
 2. Clone git repo:

     git clone https://github.com/3Blades/oreilly-ai-nyc